Esri/calcite-design-system/packages/calcite-components/conventions/Styling.md

 ## Custom Themes

-Since Calcite Components might be used in many different contexts such as configurable apps, multiple themes and appearances need to be supported.
+Since Calcite Components might be used in many different contexts, multiple themes and appearances need to be supported.
 The most common use case for custom themes are applications where the end-user needs to be able to customize brand colors and typography.
 To this end, custom theming can be accomplished by overriding the [CSS Custom Properties (CSS Variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) from the main light and dark modes with new values:

 ```css
 @media (prefers-color-scheme: light) {